somsos/MWD_calculator/frontend/code-front/README.md

     - [X] ".N.N" transformed to "N.N"
     - [X] "N..N" transformed to "N.N"
     - [X] "N.0N" it does not give problems.
+- [ ] Windows Bugs
+  - [ ] The insert csv button select a file but it doesn't read it
-- [ ] Make the icon image with background transparency, for future change of background color in the page
+- [X] Make the icon image with background transparency, for future change of background color in the page
+- [ ] Create installable as PWA
+- [ ] Executables
+  - [ ] Check icons in the executables
+  - [ ] Check icons in the installable
+  - [ ] Build android Apk
+  - [ ] Check if in notes speak about where is executable and installable path
+  - [ ] Integrate this project with the repository of Calc
 - [ ] Add button of add excel
 - [ ] Add button of download excel
-- [ ] Create build to change the manifest (in index.html) and worker (main.XXX.js) to the child path
-- [ ] Create installable as PWA

 <!--
 npm run desktop-make -- --arch="x64" --platform="win32